ixc/letsencrypt-docker/README.md

   * Define an `OPTIONS` environment variable, if you want to pass additional arguments to `certbot` (e.g. `--staging`).

+  * Define an `NGINX_PROXY_PASS=1` environment variable, if you want to access your sites over HTTP instead of redirecting to HTTPS.
+For example, if you are unable to generate certificates because Let's Encrypt is down or your account is rate limited.

 If using with HAproxy:

   * Add `volumes_from: letsencrypt` to your `haproxy` service.